Skip to content

 • one flavor hook for contacts, codex, or faction reception

-• one known beginner route strip or site rumor
+• one known beginner route strip, local work rumor, or village shortcut

 Archetype Grants